Skip to Content

 Experienced Legal Help For Victims Of Dog Bites & Animal Attacks

 Dog attacks can leave mental and physical scars, often affecting young children and other people who are unable to defend themselves.
-In terms of immediate injuries, dog bites may result in scratches, lacerations and even concussions.
+In terms of immediate injuries, dog bites may result in scratches, lacerations, and even concussions.
 If you or a loved one was recently the victim of a vicious dog bite, you may be entitled to compensation.
-Our Plano personal injury lawyers at the Zendeh Del Law Firm, PLLC, will do everything we can to alleviate the stress and trauma you’re now experiencing, and fight to secure a settlement that reflects your pain and suffering.
+Our Plano personal injury lawyers at the Zen Law Firm will do everything we can to alleviate the stress and trauma you’re now experiencing and fight to secure a settlement that reflects your pain and suffering.

 Dog Bite Law In Texas